Firesphere/silverstripe-social/README.md

 Note, forking is NOT REQUIRED, only handy if you want to help out.

+After installation, setup your app with the desired social network.
+For twitter, go here: `https://dev.twitter.com` Setting up your application, will give you a consumer key/secret combination.
+Set this in your siteconfig and you're good to go.

+I have explicitly NOT included my own keys in this module, because it's not necessary, create your own is better for you ;) Any questions would preferably be asked via the issues-github-method.

 ## Configuration

 * In the SiteConfig, set your wished configuration in the tabs you want to use.